jjuanramos/dbt-bigquery-preview/README.md

 For dbt-bigquery-preview to work, you have to:
 - Be authenticated through the OAuth gcloud setup.
 If you haven't done so already, dbt Labs have a good tutorial [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#local-oauth-gcloud-setup).
 - Open vscode in a dbt project.
-- dbt>=0.21.0
+- dbt>=0.21.0.
-- If you use a virtual environment to run dbt, make sure that your default terminal uses that virtual environment.

 ## Extension Settings

 This extension contributes the following settings:

-* `dbt-bigquery-preview.projectId`: Set the projectId of the BigQuery project you want to query against.
+* `dbt-bigquery-preview.projectId`: Sets the projectId of the BigQuery project you want to query against.
-* `dbt-bigquery-preview.location`: set the location of the data you want to query.
+* `dbt-bigquery-preview.location`: Sets the location of the data you want to query.
+EU by default.

-Both of these are mandatory if you want the extension to work.
+* `dbt-bigquery-preview.executablePath`: Sets the path to the dbt executable.
+Particularly useful for those who use dbt within a Python virtual environment.

 In order to set them up, go to `Settings -> Extensions -> dbt-bigquery-preview`.